pavedroad-io/roadctl/README.md

 -	The artifacts hold the results for each command

-Generate the the following components:
+Generate the following components:

 -  Go source code
 -  Dependency graph
 -  Swagger API specification in docs/api.json
--  HTLM service documentation in docs/myServiceName.html
+-  HTML service documentation in docs/myServiceName.html
 -  HTML API documentation in docs/api.html
 -  Dependency management with dep and insure all includes are present
 -  Dockerfile